wpa-2/Pwnagotchi-Plugins/Config.toml_Options.md

 # Pwnagotchi Configuration Guide 🚀

 Welcome to the ultimate **Pwnagotchi Configuration Guide**!
-This `README.md` explains every option in the `config.toml` file, helping you customize your AI-powered Wi-Fi buddy. 😎
+This guide explains every option in the config.toml file,

-> Pwnagotchi is a DIY A2C-based AI that learns from its surrounding Wi-Fi environment to capture WPA2 handshakes.
+> Pwnagotchi was a DIY A2C-based AI that learns from its surrounding Wi-Fi environment to capture WPA2 handshakes.
 This file is its brain—let's dive in! 🛠️

 ---